Harish Naval: Work

 Naval has been awarded more than 12 National Level Literary Prizes including Yuva Jnanpeeth Prize, Govt of India's ‘Gobind Ballabh Pant Prize’, Sahity Kala Parishad Puruskar, Vyangy Shri Samman and ‘Urvashi Puruskar.
 He has been felicitated in Washington by Antar Rashtriya Hindi Samiti Chapter, by ‘Arya Samaj New York USA and Hindi Speaking Union Mauritius.

 Naval has represented India as a Hindi author in international literary seminars and cultural trips to 46 countries.

 Awards

-Recipient of the Yuva Janapith Puruskar (prize) for his first book Bagpat Ke Kharbuje.
+Recipient of the Yuva Jnanpith Puruskar (prize) for his first book Bagpat Ke Kharbuje.

 He has also received other awards such as "Madhyam Puruskar", "Sahiya Mani", "Jainendra Kumar Samman", "Fiqra Tauswin Award", "Balkan ji Bari International Award" and so forth.